RedPitaya/RedPitaya/doc/quickStart/connect/connect.rst

 ..
 TODO preveri slovnico

-For electronic equipment used today and tomorrow a network connectivity is and will be an industry standard.
 Red Pitaya STEMLab boards are network attachable devices focused on simple connectivity and quick accessibility.
 Having a graphical user interface for your Oscilloscope,